rahimkhalid/Chat-App-Ello/README.md

 2. Gmail authentication as user verification.
 3. Twilio for video calling.

+# Adding Firebase to the project :
+To add firebase to your project kindly follow the below link.

+A Quick Starter to FireBase : (https://firebase.google.com/docs/ios/setup)

 # Twilio Video in this project :

 A quick starter to TWILIO : (https://github.com/twilio/video-quickstart-swift)